workgroupengineering/Documentation/docs/styling/troubleshooting.md

 </Style>
 ```

 The actual background is rendered by a `ContentPresenter`, which in the default is bound to the Buttons `Background` property.
-However in the pointer-over state the selector is directly applying the backgroun to the `ContentPresenter (Button:pointerover /template/ ContentPresenter#PART_ContentPresenter`) That's why when our setter was ignored in the previous code example.
+However in the pointer-over state the selector is directly applying the background to the `ContentPresenter (Button:pointerover /template/ ContentPresenter#PART_ContentPresenter`) That's why when our setter was ignored in the previous code example.
 The corrected code should target content presenter directly as well:

 ```xml
 <!-- Here #PART_ContentPresenter name selector is not necessary, but was added to have more specific style -->